astefanutti/metrics-aspectj/README.md

 The _Metrics_ annotations are not inherited whether these are declared on a parent class or on an implemented interface.
 The root causes of that limitation, according to the Java language specification, are:
-+ Non-type annotations are not inherited
++ Non-type annotations are not inherited,
-+ Annotations on types are only inherited if they have the `@Inherited` meta-annotation
++ Annotations on types are only inherited if they have the `@Inherited` meta-annotation,
-+ Annotations on interfaces are not inherited irrespective to having the `@Inherited` meta-annotation
++ Annotations on interfaces are not inherited irrespective to having the `@Inherited` meta-annotation.

 See the [`@Inherited`](http://docs.oracle.com/javase/7/docs/api/java/lang/annotation/Inherited.html) Javadoc and [Annotation types](http://docs.oracle.com/javase/specs/jls/se7/html/jls-9.html#jls-9.6) from the